 On February 25, 2016 the Group signed a credit facility agreement with Ceska Sporitelna S.A. for the amount of EUR 64,051 thousand.
-The amount borrowed was directed towards the modernisation and reconstruction of up to 50 km Baku-Sumgait mainline track in the Republic of Azerbaijan and delivery of special machinery, technology and services.
+The amount borrowed was directed towards the modernization and reconstruction of up to 50 km Baku-Sumgait mainline track in the Republic of Azerbaijan and delivery of special machinery, technology and services.
 The loan matures in 2022 and bears annual interest rate of Euribor+1.45%.

 The Group is obliged to comply with certain financial covenants as stipulated in the loan agreements signed with Ceska Sporitelna S.A.
-The Group failed to comply with some financial covenants stipulated in the loan agreement as at December 31, 2016.
-The Management believes that breach of covenants would not lead to early withdrawal of these borrowings and therefore these borrowings are classified according to their original payment schedules in the liquidity analysis.
+The Group complied with financial covenants stipulated in the loan agreement as at December 31, 2017 (the Group failed to comply with some covenants stipulated in the loan agreement as at December 31, 2016).